Julynx/pyms/README.md

 ## Usage
 ```
+Usage:
-Usage: pyms [FILE] [OPTION]...
-Play a specific song.
+    pyms [FILE] [OPTIONS]   Play a specific song.
     pyms [DIR.]
-[OPTION]...
-Play a random song from a dir.
+[OPTIONS]   Play a random song from a directory.

 OPTION:
     --update-interval=<X>   Redraw the UI every X seconds.
     --no-infinite-queue     Stop playback when the song ends.
-       --no-clear               Do not clear the screen between UI
+    --no-clear              Don't clear the screen between UI updates.
-                                  updates.
-This may help prevent
+                              This may help prevent flickering on
-                                  flickering on some terminals.
+                              some terminals.
     -h, --help              Print this message and exit.
     -v, --version           Print version information and exit.
 ```
 <br>